 Written By Holly Brooke First Look / Places / Victoria Aug 21, 2015 Sunday Brunch at Wildfire Organic Bakery & Cafe SHARE VIA: Facebook Twitter PinterestGoing for brunch on Sunday in Victoria is the happening thing to do.
 It’s like the end of the weekend (or start of a new week) reward.
 Brunchers convene at a variety of the city’s hot spots for late morning mimosas, bacon, and eggs bennies.A great brunch spots draw in regulars because the food is excellent, often local and always consistent in quality; the service is friendly and accommodating; and the space is comfortable, warm, and inviting.Luckily for us, we can add one more location to the list.
 Wildfire Organic Bakery has been running their Sunday brunch menu for the last few months and the reviews are looking good.Chef Marty LopezNew to the team, Chef Marty Lopez met with me to discuss some of the unique and tasty dishes Wildfire is plating for their brunch.
 The menu shifts weekly and includes three to five items.
 Lopez says he focuses on having something sweet and something savoury and to include some kind of protein such as eggs, or meat, or vegan-based.“I enjoy it when I get to narrow that divide between sweet and savoury,” says Lopez.
 “My training as a chef has brought me to both ends of the [sweet and savoury] spectrum.
 I like to surprise people a little bit with the unexpected.”That surprise element was demonstrated in the plates I sampled when I went for Wildfire’s brunch.
 The first dish consisted of torched eggs (soft cooked organic eggs seasoned and torched like a brûlée) on mixed Mason Street greens with Wildfire three seed bread.
 The eggs were definitely sweet and salty, nicely contrasted by the cayenne-spiced walnuts in the salad and the tangy vinaigrette dressing.“Hey, if you have a soft cooked egg, you’re half way to custard,” jokes Lopez.
 Though not a sweet tooth myself, I can appreciate the sentiment and the plate had well balanced flavours and was aesthetically pleasing.Fruit and biscuitsThe second dish I tried was the fresh fruit plate with warm buttermilk biscuits.
 The biscuits were light, flaky and tender.
 They have been so popular with guests that requests have been made to include them as a regular menu item.
 Lopez served three condiments with the fruit plate: maple spiced butter; yogurt cheese flavoured with avocado, orange, and hazelnuts; and a rosemary balsamic cherry jam on a frozen apricot (the apricot when frozen eats very much like a sorbet).
 The latter was so unique and refreshing I didn’t even think to spread it on the biscuits, just scooped it right up and ate it!There are a few elements at play with Wildfire’s brunch that I’m certain will make it popular with Victoria’s brunch-goers.
 First off, the majority of Wildfire’s menu is predominantly organic, frequently local, and always made in-house.You’ll find many local products being used, like Choux Choux capicollo and chorizo, Little Qualicum cheese, Kildara Farm greens, and unique dishes like Shakshuka: eggs in a Tunisian spiced pepper and tomato stew or a warm slice of quiche and salad.“The brunch we serve here at Wildfire is simple, but playful,” says Lopez.
 “And colourful.”Wildfire owner Erika Heyrman says the new brunch menu “is healthy and good for you.
 There is a degree of decadence but [it’s] balanced with fundamental nourishment with organic fruit or a big beautiful salad.
 Of course, you can still get a nice fluffy omelet or roast potatoes, but you’ve got options.”
 Wildfire Organic Bakery1517 Quadra Street(250) 381-3473Brunch: Sundays 9:00 a.m. to 2:00 p.m.
 Dishes range from $9.00 to $12.00Website SHARE VIA: Facebook Twitter Pinterest Written By: Holly Brooke Holly Brooke is a true B.C. gal.
 Having lived on the west coast most of her life, except for several years in the Kootenay's where she canoed and fished and lived in a tipi, she's very much at home outdoors and in the kitchen. ...
 Read More You may also like First Look / Food News / Places / Restaurants November 30, 2020 Café Jumbo – First Look It’s a cold and rainy evening in early November.
 Covid cases are on the rise everywhere, and the world is anxiously awaiting the final US election ...
 Read More First Look / Restaurants / Victoria July 31, 2020 The Palms Launching a restaurant in the middle of a pandemic may seem counterintuitive, but don’t tell that to Rob Ekstrom and Darren Cole – the two ...
 Read More Beer / Beer & Cider / Drink / First Look / Places / Press Release / Wineries & Breweries July 25, 2019 There’s a New Buoy in Town Whistle Buoy Brewing Company, a locally owned craft brewery and taproom, is now open in Historic Market Square, Victoria.
 Whistle Buoy Brewing ...
-Read More First Look / Regions / Restaurants March 1, 2019 The Buzz, Cowichan and Up-Island Eating together and enjoying the good life with good people is the epitome of ‘Hygge’, the Danish word pronounced ‘Huega’. ...
 Read More First Look / Restaurants / Victoria January 3, 2018 Pierogi Power at Sült Pierogi Bar “Sült” has etymological roots across Europe.
 In Gaelic, it refers to pork fat or a dish made of it.
 In Hungarian, it translates to “fried” ...
 Read More First Look December 8, 2017 Stoked Wood Fired Pizzeria Stoked Wood Fired Pizzeria, 2908 Tieulie Place, Shirley, BC, 778-528-3473, stokedwoodfiredpizzeria.com For surfers, still chilled to the ...
 Read More First Look / Food People October 31, 2017 Adapt to Survive – The team behind Foo finds opportunity at Victoria’s hospitality crossroads.
 It’s not breaking news: Victoria’s restaurant scene is in the midst of varying states of crisis, depending on which Industry Insider you speak ...
 Read More Comments are closed.